jdngray77/iTunes-Spotify-Playlist-Copier/README.md

   The script will cycle through every song in the playlist, and search for a song with a matching title in your iTunes library.
   If you have a matching song in iTunes, it will be added to the iTunes playlist.

-- Once complete, the script will provide a list of URL's to songs that were missing in your iTunes library.
+- Once complete, the script will provide a list of URI's to songs that were missing in your iTunes library.
-  These song url's are automatically copied to the clipboard, and can be pasted into sidify to grab songs that you're missing.
+  These can be pasted into sidify to grab songs that you're missing.

 ## Speed limit
   The Spotify API hard limits the script at 100 tracks, if the script operates too fast.